Ezequiel294/arch-install/README.md

 ping google.com
 ```

-If not, use the "iw" tool with the following command
+If not, you probably aren't using ethernet and want to use wifi.
+Use the "iw" tool with the following command and read the arch wiki for command instruction.

 ```bash
 iwctl